Materials for interior design

 • Silicate-based plasters

-• Arsenic and chromium used in the production of furniture
+• Arsenic and chromium used in furniture production

 Pollution in domestic environments

-An aspect often overlooked or completely ignored concerns the pollution of internal environments due to the characteristics of the materials used in the furnishings and finishes.
-In fact, even today there are too many toxic substances such as benzene, nitrogen dioxide, asbestos, radon phenols and fluorides inside buildings.
-All these elements appear to be harmful to the health of users and dangerous for the free use of closed spaces over time.
+An aspect that is often overlooked or completely ignored concerns the pollution of indoor environments due to the characteristics of the materials used in furnishings and finishes.
+In fact, even today there are too many toxic substances such as benzene, nitrogen dioxide, asbestos, radon, phenols and fluorides, inside buildings.
+All these elements are harmful to the health of users and dangerous for the free use of closed spaces over time.

-The first step is to find out in depth about the products you purchase: the furnishings must not contain toxic materials and carcinogenic substances.
+The first step is to thoroughly inform yourself about the products you buy: the furnishings must not contain toxic materials and carcinogenic substances.
 Certified products created within supply chains that guarantee international quality standards are preferable.
-Furthermore, further help can be given by particular species of houseplants, such as dracaena, aloe, lily and sansevieria, capable of purifying the air of any pollutants.
+In addition, a further aid can be given by particular species of houseplants, such as dracaena, aloe, lily and sansevieria, capable of purifying the air from any pollutants.

 Current legislation

-Depending on the type of furniture, there are specific European regulations that determine the standards relating to the materials that compose it.
-Manufacturers are required to comply with these requirements to provide their retailers with products that protect the customer and respect the environment.
+Depending on the type of furniture, there are specific European regulations that determine the standards for the materials that compose it.
+Manufacturing companies are required to comply with these requirements to provide their retailers with products that protect the customer and respect the environment.

-In the sector of materials used for the production of furniture, the reference standard is UNI EN ISO where UNI stands for “Italian national standard”, EN “in line with the CEN directives” (Comité Européen de Normalisation) but adopted in Italy, ISO “developed by ISO” (International Organization for Standardization).
-In this case therefore, it is a regulation issued at an international level and adopted in Europe and Italy.
+In the sector of materials used for the production of furniture, the reference standard is the UNI EN ISO where UNI stands for “Italian national standard”, EN “in line with the CEN directives” (Comité Européen de Normalisation) but adopted in Italy, ISO “developed by ISO” (International Organization for Standardization).
+In this case, therefore, it is a standard issued at an international level and adopted in Europe and in Italy.

-For furniture intended for residential use, reference is made to the technical standards UNI EN 12520 and UNI EN 12521 which require the safety, robustness and durability requirements of seats and tables for domestic use.
-For storage furniture, however, reference is made to the UNI EN 14749 standard containing mechanical safety requirements aimed at preventing accidents from foreseeable use.
+In the case of residential furniture, reference is made to the technical standards UNI EN 12520 and UNI EN 12521 which define the safety, robustness and durability requirements of seats and tables for domestic use.
+In the case of storage furniture, reference is made to the standard UNI EN 14749 containing mechanical safety requirements aimed at preventing accidents caused by foreseeable use.

-As regards finishes, for example the installation of parquet, the UNI 11368-1 and UNI 11368-2 standards apply, relating to floors laid by gluing and those of the floating type.
+As regards finishes, for example the installation of parquet, the UNI 11368-1 and UNI 11368-2 standards apply, relating to floors laid by gluing and floating floors.

-Faced with an increasingly knowledgeable user in terms of sustainability and the growing interest in the conscious purchase of furniture and materials for indoor environments, there are more and more laboratory tests aimed at testing the quality of the products on the market.
-These are physical and mechanical analyzes applied to furniture, through which we work with the aim of achieving high performance levels to be guaranteed to users.
-In fact, it is essential to ensure safety and health requirements for users, through the marketing of furnishings that must be free of substances considered harmful to the environment and its occupants.
+In the face of increasingly knowledgeable users in terms of sustainability and the growing interest in the conscious purchase of furniture and materials for interior environments, there are more and more laboratory tests aimed at testing the quality of products on the market.
+These are physical and mechanical analyses applied to furniture, through which we work to achieve high performance levels to guarantee to users.
+In fact, it is essential to ensure the safety and health requirements for users, through the marketing of furniture that must be free of substances considered harmful to the environment and its occupants.

-To this end, tests are carried out on each piece of furniture, according to standards relating to the elimination of substances that are risky to human health and the performance quality of the furniture in question, with tests on functionality and ergonomics.
-The tests carried out in the laboratory include those on the solidity and durability of the furniture, on safety, on the concentration of toxic components and on the emission of formaldehyde.
-Furthermore, tests on surfaces are important: perceptual analyzes and sustainability checks.
-Heat and impact tests are also necessary to guarantee a more high-performance and long-lasting piece of furniture.
+To this end, tests are carried out on each piece of furniture, according to standards relating to the elimination of substances that are hazardous to human health and the performance quality of the furniture in question, with tests on functionality and ergonomics.
+The tests carried out in the laboratory include those on the solidity and durability of the furniture, on safety, on the concentration of toxic components and on formaldehyde emissions.
+Furthermore, tests on surfaces are important: perceptual analyses and sustainability checks.
+Heat and impact tests are also necessary to guarantee a more performing and long-lasting piece of furniture.

-Finally, all types of treatments to which the furniture is subjected must use paints and finishing products that meet the non-toxicity and quality requirements of the raw materials used.
+Finally, all types of treatments to which the furniture is subjected must use paints and finishing products that meet the requirements of non-toxicity and quality of the raw materials used.

 Brands and certifications

-It is therefore clear that the materials used for walls, floors and furnishing components must be certified and guaranteed by producers and sellers.
-Some of the certifications that you need to request to obtain greater protection for your purchases include:
+It is therefore clear that the materials used for walls, floors and furniture components must be certified and guaranteed by manufacturers and sellers.
+Some of the certifications that must be requested to obtain greater protection for your purchases include:

 CE mark

-This is a mandatory label for all products, materials and kits that will be inserted into construction works or parts of them and marketed in European territory.
-In the case of furnishings and non-structural components, the products must be CE marked with checks carried out by the manufacturer.
-With the CE mark the manufacturer ensures the conformity of the material with safety, health and technical regulations.
+This is a mandatory label for all products, materials and kits that will be included in construction works or parts of them and marketed in European territory.
+In the case of furnishings and non-structural components, the products must be CE marked with checks performed by the manufacturer.
+With the CE mark, the manufacturer ensures the conformity of the material to the safety, health and technical regulations requirements.

 The Forest Stewardship Council brand is applied to products and solutions made entirely of wood from certified forests.
-Producers who support the environmental cause collaborate to combat the phenomena of deforestation.
-In fact, the brand guarantees sustainable growth and cutting of trees with regrowth and species conservation programs.
+Producers who support the environmental cause collaborate to combat deforestation.
+The brand guarantees sustainable growth and felling of trees with regrowth and species conservation programs.
 Furthermore, the wood produced can be recovered and recycled in a manner consistent with the principles of the circular economy.

 Interior design materials: FSC brand

-Indicates the characteristics of the product in terms of ecological quality at European level; Ecolabel products are characterized by respect for the environment, guaranteed throughout their life.
-The label can be found on wooden furniture, paint products, taps and bathroom fixtures.
+It indicates the characteristics of the product in terms of ecological quality at European level; products with the Ecolabel label are distinguished by respect for the environment, guaranteed throughout their life.
+The label can be found on wooden furniture, paint products, taps and sanitary ware.

 Environmental self-declaration

-These are independent notifications that require subsequent verification to demonstrate their real validity.
-One of the best-known examples is the Mobius Cycle, represented by a well-known green symbol that indicates the level of recyclability of the product and how much recycled material it contains.
+These are independent notifications that require subsequent verification to demonstrate their actual validity.
+One of the most well-known examples is the Mobius Loop, represented by a very well-known green symbol that indicates the level of recyclability of the product and how much recycled material it contains.

 related galleries